jnear/cs211-data-privacy/slides/exam2-review.md

   - Advantage: n-way preserves correlation
   - Disadvantage: as n grows, counts shrink, and noise becomes overwhelming
 - Challenge of dimensionality

+## Units of Privacy

+- Definition (in terms of neighboring datasets)
+- Evaluating a unit of privacy: "user-level" vs others
+- Transforming the unit of privacy
+  - Bounding user contribution & adjusting sensitivity

 ## Tradeoffs and Lessons Learned